lucasgomesit/lucasgomesit/README.md

 - ⚡ Fun fact: ...
 -->

-Hello, I'm Lucas and I'm looking for my first job opportunity as a front-end developer.
+I'm Lucas and I'm looking for my first job opportunity as a front-end developer.
 I've been studying HTML, CSS and JavaScript in a self-taught way(through books, documentation, videos and exercises).
 I also have a technology degree in software development and analysis.

 Thank you for visiting my repository.

-Contact Information:
+<strong>Contact Information:</strong>

 E-mail: Lgomesferreira@outlook.com